 Step 6: The Control Bar will appear in the bottom right corner of the screen.
 You can click Pause to temporarily stop and click Stop (the red square icon) to finish streaming TV recording.

-Step 7: Check the Recordings in the My Creations > Video section.
+Step 7: Check the Recordings in the Files > Video section.
 You can right-click the video, select Open File Location to find out where it is stored on your PC.

 Once you complete the steps, the streaming TV videos has now been successfully recorded on your PC.